itsjackx/USBD-Stop/README.md

 ## NOTE!

-- Every time you restart your Mac, you simply need to run the program again.
+- You can use this problem as many times as you want.
+When you need it, you can run it.